tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 Similarly, although the Beatles started off as a cover band, their highly original later work inspired a whole generation of rock musicians.
 One could make similar assertions about a wide range of musicians and their bands, from Robert Johnson and Miles Davis, to Fleetwood Mac and the Grateful Dead -- and beyond.

-In an episode of *The Office,* Angela explains to Dwight why she dislikes jazz: "Why don't they just play the right notes?"
-Dwight nods in agreement because she has a point.
+In an episode of *The Office,* Angela explains to Dwight why she dislikes jazz: "Why don't they just play the right notes?" and Dwight of course agrees with her point.

-It's a safe bet she has no Cubist or Abstract paintings on her walls -- because the straight-laced Angela's taste in visual art would surely reflect this same lack of understanding of the value of expression, catharsis, improvization, and the plastic means!
+It's a safe bet the straight-laced Angela has no Cubist or Abstract paintings on her walls -- because her taste in visual art would surely reflect this same lack of understanding and appreciation of the value of expression, catharsis, improvization, and the plastic means!

+---

+Understanding Mondrian's term "the plastic means" is just one key to understanding his often cryptic writings.
+Another one of his rather puzzling and frequently used terms is "equilibrium."

+While researching ways for taking my Visualizing Personalities project to the next level, I found a short book by Paul Klee that sheds some light on this.
+At this time I'm hoping to make that a basis for Part 3 of this series.

+Until then, studying all these painters has helped inspire an interest in French, so: au revoir!